 The only thing University of Wisconsin Oshkosh graduating senior Mdeen Savage knew of America is what she saw in Hollywood movies.
 Born and raised in The Gambia, a small West African country, Savage was a bit surprised Oshkosh wasn’t home to a plethora of tall buildings and endless yellow taxi cabs waiting to take you wherever you wanted to go.

-Savage remembers a turning point at age 16 when her mom took a new job in Machina, Africa, which made her realize her parents were doing everything possible for her to get an education.
+Savage remembers a turning point at age 16 when her mom took a new job in Machina, The Gambia, which made her realize her parents were doing everything possible for her to get an education.
 As the first of six children to go to college, Savage said she felt a lot of pressure to be successful.
 She had to work to overcome the language barrier (everyone talks so fast), the food (different from home) and technology shortcomings…she didn’t grow up using computers, software and or even keyboards from a young age.

 “My mother told me that she doesn’t need expensive things because her children are the valuable items in life.
 So, I took advantage of every opportunity to connect with professors and use campus programs (math lab, writing lab and tutoring) to make sure that I was successful in my program,” Savage said

 She studied international studies and French at UW Oshkosh.
 She found her revolution and development class taught by the late professor Kenneth Grieb to be one of the most beneficial, helping her understand how to make a difference in the world and, more importantly, at home in The Gambia.